 - A person in need of medical or related services may temporarily remove the face covering.

-When outside on Grounds, wear a face covering when you cannot maintain a physical distance of at least six feet.
+When inside or outside on Grounds, wear a face covering at all times except when you exercise or eat.

 Do I need to wear gloves in the classroom?